 Be prepared to answer the following questions about your symptoms or on your child's behalf:

-- What signs or symptoms have you noticed?
+- What symptoms have you noticed?
 When did they begin?

-- Do these signs or symptoms include nausea or vomiting?
+- Do these symptoms include nausea or vomiting?

 - Have you or your child had any vision problems?